ing-bank/ingenious-doc/docs/databaseTesting/database.md

 ## Set up Database Connection

-* Include the appropriate database dependency in the pom.xml file.
-Note that MySQL and Oracle dependencies are already included by default.
+* Include the appropriate database dependency in the pom.xml file. *Note: By default, MySQL and Oracle dependencies are already included.*

-* To configure a database connection from INGenious, follow the steps below :
+* To configure a database connection from INGenious, follow the steps below:

     - Click on the Configuration icon ![browserConfig](../img/toolui/BrowserConfiguration.png "browserConfig")
     - Under **Database Configurations** you will see the `Database Alias` as `default`.
 Change the values as per requirement..